pyeprog/frozen-bbc-micropython/README.md

 You can follow the steps below to create a short path.

 ## Steps
+0. make sure you use python3.6.6, it will get you pass the dependency problem for installation of yotta
 1. git clone https://github.com/pyeprog/frozen-bbc-micropython.git
 2. make a bin directory in your home path and move this project there.
     1. mkdir ~/bin